peterloes/SmartAnimalTraps/README.md

 ## 1 RadiomoduleV1.0 & electronicsLightbarriers & electronicsServo
-- Radio module V1.0 add-on board
+- Radio module V1.0 add-on board (not illustrated)
 - Electronic lightbarriers for different distances.
 - Servomotor and shutter is adjusted to the end positions.